Bounds for Characters of the Symmetric Group: A Hypercontractive Approach: Introduction

 \subsection{A sample application for mixing times of Cayley graphs}

-In 1984 Diaconis and Shahshahani \cite{diaconis1981generating} determined the mixing time of the lazy random walk of the normal Cayley graph $\mathrm{Cay}\left(S_n, (ij)^{S_n}\right)$ corresponding to the transpositions by computing their character ratios.
-Ever since, upper bounds on character ratios played a key role in the analysis of the mixing times of normal Cayley graphs over either $A_n$ or $S_n$ (see, e.g., Roichman~\cite{roichman1996upper}, M\"{u}ller and Schlage-Puchta~\cite{muller2007character}, and Larsen and Shalev~\cite{larsen2008characters}).
+In 1984 Diaconis and Shahshahani \cite{diaconis1981generating} determined the mixing time of the lazy random walk of the normal Cayley graph $\mathrm{Cay}\left(S_n, (ij)^{S_n}\right)$ corresponding to the transpositions by computing their character ratios (a Cayley graph is called \emph{normal} if its generating set is closed under conjugation).
+Ever since this seminal work, upper bounds on character ratios played a key role in the analysis of the mixing times of normal Cayley graphs over either $A_n$ or $S_n$ (see, e.g., Roichman~\cite{roichman1996upper}, M\"{u}ller and Schlage-Puchta~\cite{muller2007character}, and Larsen and Shalev~\cite{larsen2008characters}).

 To avoid sign issues we restrict our attention to mixing times of normal random walks on the alternating group $A_n$, but our result extends to $S_n$.
 Let $\mu$ be a probability measure on the alternating group.
 We associate to $\mu$ the function $f(\sigma) = \frac{n!}{2}\mu(\sigma)$ that satisfies $\|f\|_1 = 1.$ The measure $\mu$ corresponds to a (right-invariant) random walk, where a permutation $\sigma\in A_n$ walks to $\tau \sigma$ for a random $\tau \sim \mu.$ The function corresponding to $\ell$ steps of the random walk is given by the iterated self convolution $f^{* \ell},$ where the convolution is given by